REVrobotics/STM32CubeCLT-Docker/README.md

 -----

-This image contains the STM32CubeCLT package (located at /opt/st) and is based on Ubuntu 24.04 with CMake installed using KitWare's APT repository and clang.
+This image contains the STM32CubeCLT package (located at /opt/st) and is based on Ubuntu 24.04 with CMake installed using KitWare's APT repository and clang and pip3 installed using the standard Ubuntu repository.
 To use the package, pull `ghcr.io/revrobotics/stm32cubeclt:<version>`.

 Building
 --------